US, China call climate an 'oasis' in otherwise rough relations | DW | 02.09.2021

 US climate envoy John Kerry met with his Chinese counterpart in Tianjin.
 While both pledged to curb emissions, China warned the issue cannot be divorced from the difficult bilateral relationship.

-Chinese Foreign Minister Wang Yi warned US climate envoy John Kerry on Thursday that backsliding US-China relations could negatively impact areas of cooperation, such as climate change discussions.
+Chinese Foreign Minister Wang Yi warned United States climate envoy John Kerry on Thursday that backsliding US-China relations could negatively impact areas of cooperation, such as climate change discussions.

 Wang told Kerry that cooperation on climate change issues could not be divorced from the larger and complicated matter of US-Chinese relations.

-He added that joint efforts to combat global warming were an "oasis." but also said, "Surrounding the oasis is a desert, and the oasis could be desertified very soon."
+He added that joint efforts to combat global warming were an "oasis," but added: "Surrounding the oasis is a desert, and the oasis could be desertified very soon."

 The Chinese Ministry of Foreign Affairs put out a statement calling on the United States to take steps to improve ties.